USS Mannert L. Abele: History

 Mannert L. Abele was laid down by Bath Iron Works, Bath, Maine, on 9 December 1943; launched on 23 April 1944; sponsored by Mrs. Mannert L. Abele; and commissioned at Boston, Massachusetts, on 4 July 1944.

 After shakedown off Bermuda, Mannert L. Abele served as a training ship for destroyer crews in Chesapeake Bay before departing Norfolk, Virginia, on 16 October for duty in the Pacific.
 Steaming via San Diego, she reached Pearl Harbor on 17 November for two weeks of intensive training.
 She sailed in convoy for the western Pacific on 3 December, but returned two weeks later for conversion to a fighter director ship.
 She received special radio and radar equipment and completed radar picket training before departing on 27 January 1945 for the invasion of Iwo Jima.

 Assigned to the transport screen of Vice Admiral Richmond K. Turner's Task Force 51 (TF 51), she steamed via Eniwetok and Saipan and screened ships of the assault force during amphibious landings on 19 February.
 The next day, she joined the fire support group for shore bombardment and close support gunfire operations.
 During the next 28 hours, she blasted numerous enemy gun emplacements, blockhouses, and caves.
 In addition, she provided night illumination and harassing fire in support of ground operations by the 5th Marine Division.
 She resumed screening and radar picket duty at dusk 21 February.

 On 3–4 March and again from 8–10 March, Mannert L. Abele served on the bombardment line as effective naval firepower provided valuable support for the Marines' ground campaign.
 On 10 March, she steamed to Ulithi, arriving on 12 March.

 Mannert L. Abele departed on 20 March for radar picket duty off Ulithi and the next day she joined Task Force 54 (TF 54), Rear Admiral Morton Deyo’s Gunfire and Covering Force, for the invasion of Okinawa.
-She reached the Ryukyus on 24 March, and during the next week she screened heavy shore bombardment ships during preinvasion operations from Kerama Retto to le Shima.
+She reached the Ryukyus on 24 March, and during the next week she screened heavy shore bombardment ships during preinvasion operations from Kerama Retto to Ie Shima.
 In addition, she pounded enemy positions and supported UDT operations at proposed assault beaches on Okinawa.

 As American troops stormed the beaches on 1 April, Mannert L. Abele provided close fire support before beginning radar picket patrols northeast of Okinawa later that day.
 On 3 April, three Japanese planes attacked her, but the destroyer shot down two of the raiders.
 Released from picket duty on 5 April, she resumed screen patrols off the beaches.
 On 6 April, she helped shoot down an attacking twin‑engined bomber.

 The next day, Mannert L. Abele regrouped with TF 54 to protect the transports off Okinawa from ships of the Surface Special Attack Force, including the Japanese battleship Yamato, steaming south from Japan in a final effort to destroy American seapower.
 However, planes of the Fast Carrier Task Force wiped out the enemy’s thrust with bomb and torpedo strikes, sinking six Japanese ships and damaging the four surviving destroyers.